When incidents or near-misses occur, an institution should share any lessons learned so that future incidents or near misses can be prevented.

 Incident reports should be widely disseminated to foster and maximize organizational learning.

-Hydrogen safety incidents and near misses should be reported in the U.S. Department of Energy's Hydrogen Safety Incident Reporting Database at H2Incidents.org.
+Hydrogen safety incidents and near misses should be reported in the U.S. Department of Energy's Hydrogen Lessons Learned Reporting Database at h2tools.org/lessons.
 Please share your incidents and near misses with others who are working with hydrogen so they can benefit from your experiences.
 All incident reports will be "sanitized" to ensure that individuals and organizations are not identified.